elastisys/compliantkubernetes/docs/ciso-guide/kubernetes-status.md

     > The use of resources must be monitored, tuned and projections made of future capacity requirements to ensure the required system performance to meet the business objectives.

-## Compliant Kubernetes Intrusion Detection Dashboard
+## Compliant Kubernetes Status Dashboard

 ![Kubernetes Status Dashboard](img/kubernetes-status.png)